 1. Adams, Henrietta (January 10, 1922 – August 25, 2002)

 Born in Louisville, KY, the daughter of Henrietta Duncan and William Q. Adams.
 Children: Wanda Mattingly, William Buckner, William Fountain, and Terrance Fountain.
+Enlisted in Cincinnati, OH.
 Buried in Lebanon National Cemetery in Lebanon, KY.
 SOURCES: Social Security Applications and Claims Index, 1930 & 1940 U.S. Census, and Find A Grave, all accessible via Ancestry.com; and death notice in the Courier-Journal, 08/27/2002, p.27 in Newspapers.com.

 2. Blythe, Jennetta Schooler (November 15, 1914 – November 11, 2002)

 Born in Richmond, KY, the daughter of Fannie Dunson and James Broaddus Schooler.
 Husband: John William Blythe.
-SOURCES: Social Security Applications and Claims Index, and Kentucky Birth Index in Ancestry.com
+Filed for divorce in 1955.
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File; Social Security Applications and Claims Index, and Kentucky Birth Index in Ancestry.com; "Many local women now in the WAAC," The Lexington Leader, 07/01/1943, p.13; "Nine suits filed," The Lexington Leader, 01/08/1955, p.2.

 3. Brock, Emma H. (April 6, 1918 - November 22, 1976)

 Lived in Louisville, KY.
 Born in Georgia, the daughter of Varah Brown and Crawford Brock.
 Stepfather: Gilbert Mowman.
 Brothers: Walter Brock, Gilbert Mowman, and Lucian Mowman.
 Husband: Charles W. Hardimon.
 Alternate name: Emma H. Hardimon.
+Enlisted in Cincinnati, OH.
 Buried in Zachary Taylor National Cemetery in Louisville.
-SOURCES: 1920 & 1930 U.S. Census, and mother's death certificate, both in Ancestry.com; Find A Grave
+SOURCES: WWII Army Enlistment Record; 1920 & 1930 U.S. Census, and mother's death certificate, all in Ancestry.com; and Find A Grave.

 4. Chambers, Effie (1919 - ????)

 Born in Mississippi.
 Married.
 Enrolled in the WAACS in Jackson, MS in 1943 ("Four Colored WAACS enrolled at station here," Clarion-Ledger, 03/17/1943, p.12).
-She was living in Louisville, KY when she enlisted in 1944.
-SOURCES: WWII Army Enlistment Record in Ancestry.com; newspaper articles in Newspapers.com
+She was living in Louisville, KY when she enlisted in the WACs in Cincinnati, OH, in 1944.
+SOURCES: WWII Army Enlistment Record in Ancestry.com; newspaper articles in Newspapers.com.

 5. Coleman, Alberta (October 24, 1916 – July 18, 1983)

 Born in Whitley County, KY, the daughter of Clara Woods Miles, and the granddaughter of Emma Woods.
+In the 1930 U.S. Census, the family lived in Corbin, KY.
 Buried in Hilldale Cemetery in Danville, KY.
-SOURCES: 1930 & 1940 U.S. Census, and Kentucky Birth Index, both available in Ancestry.com; and Find A Grave
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File; 1930 & 1940 U.S. Census; and Kentucky Birth Index, all available in Ancestry.com; and Find A Grave.

 6. Cox, Venus B. (March 24, 1917 – August 28, 1978)

 Born in Lexington, KY.
 Mother: Caroline Jett, Stepfather: Top Strong.
 Siblings: Wesley Cox and Barney Cox.
 Ex-husband: Searcy Young.
 Alternate names: Venus Cox Young, Venus Miller, Venus Bell Miller.
 Buried in Fort Logan Cemetery in Denver, CO.
-SOURCES: WWII Army Enlistment Records, 1930 U.S. Census, Social Security Applications and Claims Index, and Family Tree, all in Ancestry.com
+SOURCES: U.S. Department of Veterans Affairs BIRLS Death File, WWII Army Enlistment Records, 1930 U.S. Census, Social Security Applications and Claims Index, and Family Tree, all in Ancestry.com; and Find A Grave.

 7. Cross, Minnie Grace (December 20, 1918 - September 29, 2010)

 Born in Bardstown, KY.
 Died in Cleveland, OH.
 Mother: Sallie A. Duncan, Father: Thomas A. Cross.
 Siblings: Thomas, William, Martha, Dorothy, Edna, and Ernest.
 Husband: M. Morris Jackson.
 Children: John Jackson and Dennis Jackson.
 Children and other relatives listed in Obit at Find A Grave.
-SOURCES: Ohio Death Records, in Ancestry.com; and Find A Grave
+SOURCES: Ohio Death Records, in Ancestry.com.

 8. Gill, Marilyn Ellen (June 22, 1925 - February 5, 2016)